edbrk/Web-Status-Agent/README.md

 there is three primary other parts to the Web Status System.

 1. The Web application: https://github.com/Edbtvplays/Web-Status
-2. The Resource monitor (This Repository)
+2. The linux monitoring agent (This Repository)
 3. Latency Poller (Coming Soon)

 The project is currently in heavy active development, and initial working progress may not be seen for a while.
 Once the application is in a decent state a demo enviroment will be setup to showcase the application using all the parts in there seperate repositorys.